Soomri/equipo-1-ings-202520/server/README.md

-# Price History API
+# 🧮 Price History API

-## 📋 What does this module do?
+## 📋 Overview

-This module provides a RESTful API endpoint that retrieves and analyzes the historical price variation of products over a specified time period.
+This module provides a **RESTful API endpoint** that retrieves and analyzes the historical price variation of products over a specified number of months.
+It automatically detects **periods of increase, decrease, or stability** and returns detailed statistics and trends.

-### Key Features:
+---

+## ✨ Key Features
-- 📊 Fetches historical price data for any product
+- 📊 Retrieve historical price data by product name
+- 🔁 Automatically detects trend periods (Increase / Decrease / Stability)
-- 📈 Calculates overall price trends (Increase/Decrease/Stability)
+- 📈 Calculates overall price trends and variations
-- 🔍 Detects and segments different trend periods automatically
-- 📉 Provides statistical summaries (min, max, average prices)
+- 📉 Provides key statistics (min, max, average, percentage change)
-- 🎯 Returns data ready for chart visualization
+- ⚙️ Robust error handling and SQL-safe queries
+- 🧠 Normalizes product names to handle spaces, hyphens, and case differences

 ---